-Helping your daughter become familiar with St Mary’s begins when she is in Year 4 and she joins the Look Inside programme.
-A highlight of the programme is the annual A Look Inside Day for all girls in Years 4 to 6 who are enrolled as future boarders.
+Helping your daughter become familiar with St Mary’s begins when she is in Year 4 and she joins the Look Inside program.
+A highlight of the program is the annual A Look Inside Day for all girls in Years 4 to 6 who are enrolled as future boarders.
 A Look Inside Day gives our future boarders a chance to familiarise themselves with the campus, and, more importantly, connects them with other girls who will also be joining the boarding house in future years.
 Activities during A Look Inside Day include attending fun introductory classes, having lunch in the boarders' dining room, and attending the Lower School Production in our Performing Arts Centre.

 Big Sister: Little Sister Program

-The Big Sister: Little Sister programme ensures that each Year 7 and 8 student is assigned to an older girl who acts as a guide/friend and mentor to her and supports her as she begins her boarding journey with us.
+The Big Sister: Little Sister program ensures that each Year 7 and 8 student is assigned to an older girl who acts as a guide/friend and mentor to her and supports her as she begins her boarding journey with us.

 Perth Pals Program

 When your daughter is in Year 6, St Mary’s starts welcoming your whole family into the boarding community.
 This starts with the allocation of a Perth Pal, a day girl, who, together with her family, will write to your family, introducing herself and offering to assist you as you begin the transition to becoming a boarding parent.
-The programme looks not only to connect the girls, but also their parents into the wider school community.
+The program looks not only to connect the girls, but also their parents into the wider school community.

 St Mary’s provides 24-hour access to medical care for all boarders.
 The Health Centre is located within the boarding house, with day nurses on duty during weekdays, and on call at the weekend, and a night nurse on duty overnight from 10.00pm to 6.00am.
 A doctor visits the boarding house each week, and a courier is available to take girls to appointments off campus.
 A physiotherapist and a beautician also visit the boarding house weekly to support the girls.